benmaier/epipack/README.rst

 -  ``StochasticEpiModel``: Define a model based on node transition and link transmission reactions.
 Add conditional link transmission reactions.
-Simulate your model on any (un-/)directed, (un-/)weighted static network, or in a well-mixed system.
+Simulate your model on any (un-/)directed, (un-/)weighted static/temporal network, or in a well-mixed system.

 Additionally, epipack provides a visualization framework to animate stochastic simulations on networks, lattices, or well-mixed systems.